Anandsami

-Anandsami is an Indian film and stage actor who has worked on Tamil, Malayalam and Hindi productions.
+Anand Sami or Anandsami is an Indian film and stage actor who has worked on Tamil and Malayalam films.
 In films, Anandsami had a career breakthrough with appearances in Lens (2016) and Odu Raja Odu (2018).

 Career

-In 2001, Anandsami was a part of the Tamil remake of the Hindi television series Kyunki Saas Bhi Kabhi Bahu Thi.
+In 2001, Anandsami was a part of the Indian Tamil remake of the Hindi television series Kyunki Saas Bhi Kabhi Bahu Thi.
 He appeared in ten episodes, and has since noted that being a part of the show prompted to become more professional with his approach to acting.
 After completing work on the series, Anandsami created a portfolio and attempted to become an actor in Tamil cinema.
 Finding chances hard to come by, he joined the Chennai-based theatre troupe Koothu-P-Pattarai in 2002, where he performed for eight years, before moving on to work with another group, Perch.
 Despite making small appearances in films and television during the 2000s, Anandsami was able to establish himself as a prominent theatre actor in the Chennai acting circuit.

 Anandsami was also a part of the trio that performs Kira Kozhambu, a play based on writer Ki Rajanarayanan's folk tales.
 He acted in the play with Ravindra Vijay and Kalieaswari Srinivasan in Coimbatore, and reenacted the same play with Maya S. Krishnan reprising Srinivasan's part in Chennai.
 The play was based on Ki.
 Rajanarayanan's collection of short stories titled Nattuppura Kadhai Kalanjiyam with Anandsami reprising his role from the original play.
 A critic stated that "Actors Anand Sami, Maya S. Krishnan and Ravindra Vijay were in their elements with their seamless blend of art and entertainment".